Gorakhnath ji is regarded the founder of the Nath Sampradaya. He was also regarded as an Amsa (direct part) of Lord Shiva.

 This account presents Him as a divine force sent for the protection, correction, and spiritual elevation of people.
 In this way, His name can be interpreted as Go-meaning senses and Raksha meaning protection.
 Symbolically it means- the one who protects (directs) the senses, for the higher good.

-The Spiritual Power of Sri Gorakshanath ji
+The Powers of Sri Gorakshanath ji

+In the Nath tradition, power without Guru Kripa is not considered complete.
 One famous account tells us how Sri Gorakhnath ji received Siddhi over the Sanjeevani Mantra.

 At that time, village children were playing with clay.
 They were making small vehicles and a clay driver.
 Sri Gorakhnath ji was chanting the Sanjeevani Mantra under the command of His Guru.
 The children kept disturbing Him and asked Him to help them with their play.